opsaaaaa/interview-q-and-a-api-demo/app/views/docs/notes.md

 # About Me

-My name is Sean Ferney, im a ruby on rails programer and this completed assessment is my work.
+My name is Sean Ferney.
+Im a ruby on rails programer and this completed assessment is my work.

 ## Links